Validators/Polkadot-Clustered-Nodes/README.md

 You now have your API-Keys ready along with a couple of nodes running.
 Its time to setup the reverse proxy layer.

 ## 3 Reverse proxies
-The **proxy layer** consists of custom implementations of API Authentication, Caching, and Node load balancers.
+The **proxy layer** consists of custom implementations of HMAC API Authentication, and a Node load balancer.
 It uses the ProxyKit library created by Damian Hickey (https://github.com/damianh/ProxyKit).

 Its a .Net Core Kestrel solution that can be deployed on Linux, Mac, and Windows.

-Please goto the main repository for instructions on how to get started:
+Please goto the main "Proxies" repository for instructions on how to get started: https://github.com/Validators/Polkadot-Infrastructure/tree/master/Proxies

+##
+Finally, after setting up all three part up you have a clustered network of nodes running that can be stress tested by using this example: https://github.com/Validators/Polkadot-Infrastructure/tree/master/Loadtests

+You will now be able to create a DNS record that directs to your proxy server.
+For instance, Nnode.io has an kusama proxy endpoint at: https://kusama.nnoide.io that relays the traffic to a set of kusama nodes.

 ##
 Please goto [nnode.io](https://nnode.io) to register for our free public nodes.